coyo8/coyo8.github.io/_project/talks/beginners-python-tutorial.md

 ### More of Sequence Type

 There are two types of sequence:
-* Immutable: This sequence is implemented by data structure whose value cannot be modified after the assignemnt.
+* Immutable: This sequence is implemented by data structure whose value cannot be modified after the assignment.
 The only operation that immutable sequence types generally implement which is not in immutable is support for built in `hash()`.
 Example: Tuple
 * Mutable: The valued contained can be changed.
 Example: List, Dictionary

-Apart from above mentioned operations, follwing few more are also implemented by below data structures.
+Apart from above mentioned operations, following few more are also implemented by below data structures.

 del s[i:j] | same as s[i:j] = []
 s[i:j:k] = t | the elements of s[i:j:k] are replaced by those of t